Tarquinia Tarquini

 Tarquinia Tarquini (26 November 1882 – 25 February 1976) was an Italian dramatic soprano and the wife of composer Riccardo Zandonai.
 She is best remembered for creating the title role in world premiere of Zandonai's Conchita (1910); a role which she performed internationally.
 She had an important success at Covent Garden as Bizet's Carmen in 1912 and, besides Conchita, the title part in Richard Strauss's Salome was her most frequently assailed role.

 Early life and education

 The daughter of Fulvio Tarquini and his wife Arduina Tarquini (nee Falini), Tarquinia Tarquini was born in Colle di Val d'Elsa on 26 November 1882.
 At an early age she moved with her parents to Siena where she grew up in a home located on Via del Paradiso.
 She began her vocal training in her native city in lessons with the nun Sister Silvestra who instructed her in religious music.
-She then trained in Sienna with Giorgio Firaux. and privately in Florence with Giorgio M. Sulli.
+She then trained in Siena with Giorgio Firaux. and privately in Florence with Giorgio M. Sulli.
 She also studied at the Milan Conservatory.
 She gave birth to a son, Ernesto Tarquini, on 17 July 1904 and it is speculated that Firaux may have been the father of her child.